kanyasimbhatt/JS-TS-Practical-Test/README.md

-# Hello this repository is dedicated for the the codes I wrote for the practical exam
+# Hello this repository is dedicated for the codes I wrote for the practical exam

 ## I had Set 2 for the implementation